This is an easy and delicious restaurant style curry sauce!

 This is a scaled down version which will work perfectly well for those of you who want to make an Indian takeaway style curry for four people.

 Over the years I have tried many different recipes for curry sauce and most of them are quite similar.
-This curry sauce is the one I use most often when asked to cook restaurant style curries.

 - 3 tennis ball sized cooking onions – finely sliced